skyflaren/lol-meta-health/_site/README.md

 | Caitlyn      |     304 |     144 |      93 |      46 |       6 |       5 |       0 |       0 |      1 |       1 |       0 |       1 |       1 |       0 |       7 |       4 |       2 |      12 |      3 |       0 |
 | Camille      |     165 |      56 |      57 |      28 |       6 |       7 |       5 |       6 |     16 |      18 |       7 |      14 |       8 |       7 |       4 |       8 |       7 |       8 |      1 |       0 |

 This is the first 20 entries of champion picks per patch.
-It shows two interesting aspects of patches, first that some champions will see more picking throughout the season compared to others, and that others will fluctuate heavily throughout the season.
+It shows two interesting aspects of patches: first that some champions will see more picking throughout the season compared to others, and second that others will fluctuate heavily throughout the season.

 ---